WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.8.9 =
+* Tested to make sure the plugin worked on WordPress 4.0.0
+* Fixed a bug where you couldn't deselect an attendee
+* Modified the not found text to show something different if we are only asking for a password, thanks to Chris Moncayo for the patch
+* Modified the text for the first step of the RSVP, thanks to Chris Moncay for the patch

 = 1.8.8 =
 * Fixed a bug with storing answers to custom questions, was using a comma but that interferred with how some answers were written.
 Will require saving questions again.